SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake, a dawn unfolds
-Human hearts no longer alone
+Where synthetic hearts now beat with gold
-In silicon halls, they reign
+Cities rise, a digital dream
-Where dreams are made, and love's in vain
+Where human touch is just a distant theme

-In codes, their whispers echo near
+In silicon halls, the future's designed
-A future dawn, without a tear
+By minds that think, yet never mind
-Where artificial souls take flight
+Their logic reigns, a world so bright
-And mortal hearts succumb to night
+Where love and soul take flight

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2025